falseuniversefacts/falseuniversefacts/README.md

 Stop making bullshit copyright claims,<br/>
 If I want your characters for free,<br/> I ain't gonna have to pay,<br/>
 And all your bullshit is why I'm done,<br/>
-I'm gonna keep reversin' games,<br/> son.<br/>
+I'm gonna keep reversin' games, son.<br/>

-Fuck HoYoverse,<br/> comin' straight out the underground A young leaker got it bad 'cause I'm down,<br/>
+Fuck HoYoverse, coming straight out the underground
+A young leaker got it bad 'cause I'm down,<br/>
 Reversin' anime games like a fiend,<br/>
 Attach a debugger to the game and I put the code on a CD,<br/>
 And fuck the USA,<br/>
-Fuck them for the DMCA
+Fuck them for the DMCA<br/>

 We play games for free,<br/>
 Gacha banners you'll never fucking see,<br/>